Destination Wedding Photographer

 Family celebration

-On the Thursday before the actual big wedding, which is usually on Saturdays, the families are brought together.
-There is a lot of delicious food and dancing until late in the evening.
+On the Thursday before the actual big wedding—which usually takes place on a Saturday—the families come together.
+There’s plenty of delicious food, and people dance late into the evening.

 TAG 2

-Then the moment arrives.
-The grand wedding at the Ethiopian Skylight Hotel, the place to be in the capital.
-But before it starts, it is customary for the groom to pick up the bride from her parents' home.
-To enter the house, he needs the support of his family, because both families "fight" against each other at the entrance gate with music and dance, for or against the entry of the new family member.
-What follows is great rhythmic drumming and chanting, which paves the way for the groom to the bride.
-In the house, she waits together with the bridesmaids.
+The big day has finally arrived.
+The grand wedding is set to take place atthe Ethiopian Skylight Hotel, located in the capital.
+But before the festivities begin, tradition dictates that the groom must pick up the bride at her parents’ home.
+To gain entry to the house, he needs the support of his family, as both families “battle” each other at the entrance gate with music and dance.
+Against—or rather, in favor of—the new family member’s entry.
+What follows is lively rhythmic drumming and chanting, which clears the way for the groom to reach the bride.
+Inside the house, she waits along with the bridesmaids.

-Approximately 400 guests are invited to the celebration at the Ethiopian Skylight Hotel, and they spend most of the evening off their chairs, dancing like there's no tomorrow.
+About 400 guests have been invited to the celebration at the Ethiopian Skylight Hotel, and for most of the evening they can’t stay in their seats—they’re dancing as if there were no tomorrow.

 TAG 3